V0lk3n/V0lk3n.github.io/writeup/Osu!CTF2024/Osu!CTF2024-WriteUp.md

 NzI3NzI3
 ```

 Great!
 But once again, seem not our strings, and this time it seem to be a base64.
-Let's decode it using `echo` and pipe it to `base64` or whatever way.
+Let's decode it using `echo` and pipe it to `base64` or any other way.

 ```bash
 $ echo "NzI3NzI3" | base64 -d